Direct applications to Deakin for Trimester 1 2019 close 17 February 2019

 You can expect to participate in a range of teaching activities each week.
 This could include classes, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

-You’ll gain industry experience by completing at least 60 days of practical work experience in an engineering workplace, developing and enhancing your understanding of the environmental engineering profession, possible career outcomes, and the opportunity to establish valuable professional networks.
+Through SEP499 Professional Engineering Practice, you’ll gain industry experience by completing at least 60 days of practical work experience in an engineering workplace, developing and enhancing your understanding of the environmental engineering profession, possible career outcomes, and the opportunity to establish valuable professional networks.

 Ask a question about studying a at Deakin

 Deakin University offers admission to undergraduate courses through a number of Admission categories.
 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

 All applicants must meet the minimum English language requirements.